 (Change Post date)

-Remember to click Schedule to save your settings …
+Click on Schedule to update your settings …

 Tip: To backdate a post in WordPress, simply edit the date before you click the Publish button, as described above.
 In this case, the button will not change to Schedule.

-If you are editing an existing post, you can schedule the post to be republished at a future date by clicking on the Edit link next to the Published on: field …
+If you are editing an existing post, you can also schedule your post to be republished in the future by clicking on the Edit link next to the Published on: function …

-Your post will now show as being scheduled inside the Post Edit > Publish area …
+Your post should show as being scheduled inside the Post Edit > Publish area …

-Let’s show you now how to republish existing blog posts.
+Now, we’ll learn how to republish existing posts.

-In some situations, you may decide to republish an old post.
-If you do, there are a few options you can choose:
+In some instances, you may want to republish an old post.
+If you do, there are a few options you can use to do this:

 Edit Post Date And Time

-You can reschedule your post by changing the date and the time the post was published.
-Enter a new date (and time) and click Schedule.
+You can reschedule your post by changing the date and time that the post was published.
+Enter a future date (and time) and click Schedule.

-When the scheduled time arrives, the post will jump from its current place in your timeline to the most recent spot on your blog and display the new date and time.
-The link for the post will also change to reflect the new publication date.
+When the scheduled time arrives, the post will move from its current position in your timeline to the most recent spot on your blog and display the new date and time.
+The post link will also update to reflect the new publication date.

 Edit Post Status

-When you do this, the post will immediately be redistributed to your email subscribers.
-However, the publication date and time will not change, so the post’s link and position in the timeline will stay the same.
+When you do this, the post will immediately redistribute to your email subscribers.
+However, the publication date and time will not change, so the post’s link and position in the timeline will stay unchanged.

-Tip: If you want a republished post to show up first on your site, you can always make it “sticky” …
+Tip: If you want a republished post to display first on your blog, you can just make it “sticky” …

 Learn more about making posts sticky here:

-If you’ve scheduled a blog post to publish later, but then change your mind and want to publish it immediately, just go back to the Edit Post screen for your scheduled post.
+If you’ve scheduled a WP post to be published later, but then change your mind and decide to publish it immediately, just head back to the Edit Post page for your scheduled post.

-In the Publish section, click on the “Edit” link next to the date you have scheduled your blog post to publish:
+In the Publish section, click on the “Edit” link next to the date you have scheduled your post for publishing: